Why Screen Time Fears are Overblown

 Limit the Junk

 Educational, interactive screen time is the fruits and veggies of the digital world.
 Add an extra serving and reap the benefits.
 Escapist screen time is the tiny sliver at the top of the food pyramid.
 It is the empty calorie or sugar bomb of the digital world, a rare indulgence.
-Focus your efforts on curbing the meaningless interaction—video games,
+Focus your efforts on curbing meaningless interaction—video games,

 binge watching, and scrolling social media.
 If your child’s screen time is interactive and engaging, take a deep breath, savor your cup of coffee, and prepare to tackle the next challenge of parenting in a global pandemic.